sphia/sphia/README.md

-   init                         initialize a new database get -k <key>                 get a value by key set -k <key> -v <value>      set a value by key ls                           list all keys and values clear                        clears database of all keys
+   init                         initialize a new database get -k <key>                 get a value by key set -k <key> -v <value>      set a value by key rm -k <key>                  remove a value by key ls                           list all keys and values clear                        clears database of all keys st                           check status of database purge                        purge database of all corrupt and incomplete data

 options:
   -V, --version                 output program version